 This list is arranged by distance from the city.
 There's map in the end where you can see where everything in located and possibly weave several of these spots together into one fun day out of the city.
 So, let's see what there is to do around Las Vegas.

 Hoover Dam itself is probably the one place you absolutely must-see when visiting Las Vegas.
 We visited in 2009 and took the full dam tour.
 It was then stopped for a few years and renewed not so long ago.
 You can a focused tour in the powerplant itself ($15 per adult), or a more detailed tour that takes you into other parts of this huge edifice ($30 per adult).
 See all tour plans and rates here.

 Even if you don't have time for a guided tour, do yourself a favor and go see old Hoover, as well as the amazing Mike O'Callaghan–Pat Tillman Memorial Bridge right across from the dam.

 2. Go boating on Lake Mead (40 minutes)

 Lake Mead is a huge water reservoir east of Las Vegas.
 Hoover Dam - on the border between Arizona and Nevada - was used to block the Colorado river in the 1930's leading to the creation of Lake Mead.

 You can drive to the Hemenway Harbor near Boulder City, rent a boat and go on the lake for the day.
 Add water skis or knee boards and have fun!
-We did something similar when visiting Page, AZ and it was a blast!
+We did something similar on Lake Powell when visiting Page, AZ and it was a blast!

 4. Take in the views at Red Rock Canyon (50 minutes)